vuejs/vue-cli/docs/guide/build-targets.md

 # Build Targets

+When you run `vue-cli-service build`, you can specify different build targets via the `--target` option.
+This allows you to use the same code base to produce different builds for different use cases.

 ## App

-App mode is the default mode.
+App is the default build target.
 In this mode:

 - `index.html` with asset and resource hints injection
 - vendor libraries split into a separate chunk for better caching